 The Allison Library (formerly the Regent Carey Library) has approximately 150,000 items (books, microfiche, microfilms, video tapes, CDs, DVDs, and audio tapes).
 The library holds partial or full runs of 900 periodicals, of which 380 subscriptions are current.

 The main strengths of the book collection are in biblical studies, congregational and pastoral studies, and Protestant thought.
-Our resources also include many significant volumes from the Catholic tradition, such as the 50 volume Patrologia Graeca, and works on the history of theology, philosophy, and spirituality.

 A collection of rare and early printed works comprised largely of Anglican, Puritan and Evangelical works, including the works of authors such as Richard Baxter (1615-1691), John Bunyan (1628-1688), Thomas Hooker (1586?-1647), George Whitefield (1714-1770).
 The core of the collection is from the personal libraries of Drs.
 James I. Packer and James M. Houston.
 For many years Drs.
 Packer and Houston led a seminar at Regent College on Puritan and Cistercian spirituality, and each contributed significantly through their teaching and writing to establish classic Christian spirituality as a distinctive emphasis of the College.
 This collection is a fitting symbol of the shared concerns of these much-loved scholars.